janeyx99/torch-release-notes/2.7.0/todo/result_onnx.md

 ### new features

+### `torch.onnx.verification.verify_onnx_program` (#148396, #148706, #148730, #148707)

+A new verification API `torch.onnx.verification.verify_onnx_program` can now be used to verify numerical accuracy of the exported ONNX model.
+Users can use the `compare_intermediates` option to identify any operator that causes numerical discrepancies in intermediate tensors.
+It is possible to use a tool like [model-explorer](https://github.com/justinchuby/model-explorer-onnx) to visualize the verification results.

+- Handle error in `verification_interpreter` (#148730)
 - Support custom axis name through `dynamic_shapes` (#146321)
 - `torch.onnx.export(dynamo=True)` now optimizes the output model by default (#146187)